mbilalmansoor/LSTM_Music_Generation/README.md

 ## 🎓 Course Project Context

-This project was developed as an official academic assignment for the **Deep Learning Course** at **NED University of Engineering and Technology**.
+This project was developed as an official academic assignment for the PGD **Deep Learning Course** at **NED University of Engineering and Technology**.

 * **Supervised By:** [Sir Sajid Majeed](https://github.com/SajidMajeed92)
 * **Project Team:**